-Airline passenger counts are obtained from the Federal Aviation Administration.
+Airline passenger counts are obtained from the Federal Aviation Administration and from individual airports.
 The state of Washington is the benchmark due to its comparable population.
 Ferry passenger data is compiled from the New Bourbon and Mississippi County ferryboats, services owned and operated by Missouri public port authorities.
 Amtrak supplies Missouri River Runner passenger counts.
 Urban and rural transit services provide transit passenger data, with Wisconsin as the benchmark.
-Aviation and transit data is updated annually in October while ferryboat and rail data is updated quarterly.
+Aviation and transit data is updated annually - in January and October, respectively while ferryboat and rail data is updated quarterly.